TiVo Corporation: Rovi Audience Management

 Rovi Audience Management is a suite of products (Advertising Optimizer and Promotion Optimizer) combining big data with predictive analytics to provide TV audience insights and advertising campaign management.
 Ad Optimizer allows provides campaign management and media planning capabilities to TV networks and multichannel video programming distributors (MVPDs).
 Promo Optimizer uses past viewing data to enable cable and broadcast networks to create plans for on-air promos.

 Legacy products

 The company historically developed technologies and products that helped protect content from being pirated.
-Its two core legacy products were called RipGuard and ACP (analog copy protection).
+Its two core legacy products were called RipGuard and the Analog Protection System (APS).

 RipGuard

 Macrovision introduced its RipGuard technology in February 2005.
 It was designed to prevent or reduce digital DVD copying by altering the format of the DVD content to disrupt the ripping software.
 Although the technology could be circumvented by several current DVD rippers such as AnyDVD or DVDFab, Macrovision claimed that 95% of casual users lack the knowledge and/or determination to be able to copy a DVD with RipGuard technology.